AgP42/MMM-SmartWebDisplay/README.md

 # MMM-SmartWebDisplay

-The `MMM-SmartWebDisplay` module is for MagicMirror².
-It allow to display any web content to your [MagicMirror](https://github.com/MichMich/MagicMirror).
+`MMM-SmartWebDisplay` is a module for MagicMirror².
+It allow to display any web content to your [MagicMirror](https://github.com/MichMich/MagicMirror) and interact with it through notifications.

 This module is a major evolution of [MMM-iFrame-Ping](https://github.com/AgP42/MMM-iFrame-Ping)

 ## Main functionalities of MMM-SmartWebDisplay module:
 - Allow periodic refresh of the URL, or not (configurable), this allow to display images or video
-- Allow several rotating URL, it is possible to change the URL through a timer, or throught notification
+- Allow several rotating URLs, it is possible to change the URL to display through a timer, or throught notification
 - Allow to receive notification for the following actions :
-		- Change the URL or the list of URL to displays, and the refresh and rotating timer between the URLs
+		- Change the URL or the list of URLs to displays, and update refresh timer value and rotating timer value
-		- Go to the next/previous URL
+		- Go to the next/previous URL of the list
-		- Play/Pause/Stop the rotation of URLs
+		- Play(or restart)/Pause/Stop the update and rotation of URLs
-	Those notification can by sent by several other MM module and also (thanks to MMM-RemoteControl) by external http request, as for example IFTTT or Tasker (Android)
+These notifications can by sent by several other MM module and also (thanks to [MMM-RemoteControl](https://github.com/Jopyth/MMM-Remote-Control)) by external http request, as for example IFTTT or Tasker (Android)
 - If a PIR-sensor using MMM-PIR-Sensor module is used, the display will not be updated during screen off (this behavior works also with all other module that send the notification "USER_PRESENCE") and will be refresh with screen on.
-- If the iFrame-Ping module is hidden (by REMOTE-CONTROL or any Carousel module for example), the URL display will not be updated.
+- If the MMM-SmartWebDisplay module is hidden (by REMOTE-CONTROL or any Carousel module for example), the URL display will not be updated.
 As soon as one MMM-SmartWebDisplay module will be again displayed on the screen, an update will be requested.
 - Possibility to display the date and time of the last update request (configurable)
+- Possibility to declare several instances (but so far the notification will address all the instances together)
 - CSS file

 Known issue :
-- Bug if several instances of this module are declared together...
+- If several instances of this module are declared, the notifications send will apply on each instances.

 Some screenshot :

 Displaying YouTube (displayLastUpdate: true) :
 ![MMM-iFrame-Ping](https://github.com/AgP42/MMM-iFrame-Ping/blob/master/screenshot/MMM-iFrame-Ping_youtube_update.png)
 Displaying TRENDnet snapshot (displayLastUpdate: false) :

 ![MMM-iFrame-Ping](https://github.com/AgP42/MMM-iFrame-Ping/blob/master/screenshot/MMM-iFrame-Ping.png)